 The novelty of the NOVEL research framework lies in its multifaceted approach to addressing critical aspects of current and emerging brain health challenges.
-It integrates cutting-edge technology, interdisciplinary collaboration with intensive collaboration between basic and clinical neuroscience, and a strong ethical foundation to drive innovation and societal impact.
-By combining sophisticated machine learning and legal expertise, it advances prediction and early diagnosis while ensuring patient rights and inclusivity.
-It also promotes efficient knowledge transfer from science to clinic and from academia to industry using advanced data-sharing strategies.
-Emphasizing both commercial and social innovation, the research extends beyond scientific complexities, fostering co-innovation among diverse stakeholders and enhancing well-being through patient-centered practices.
-This holistic and ethics-driven approach sets a visionary standard for interdisciplinary brain health research.
-The PF are invited to plan their research activities in line with these research areas taking into account the extraordinary possibility for interdisciplinary research proposals.
+It integrates cutting-edge technology and data, collaboration between basic and clinical neuroscience, and a responsible foundation to drive innovation and societal impact.
+It promotes efficient knowledge transfer from science to clinic and from academia to industry.
+Emphasizing both commercial and social innovation, the research fosters coinnovation among diverse stakeholders and enhances well-being through patient-centered practices.
+The holistic and ethics-driven approach sets a visionary standard for interdisciplinary brain health research.
+The postdoctoral researchers are invited to plan their research activities in line with the following research areas taking into account the extraordinary possibility for interdisciplinary research proposals.